-This guide provides practical information to potential applicants in preparing and submitting an application for the Disruptive Technologies Innovation Fund (hereafter "DTIF").
+This guide provides practical information to potential applicants in preparing and submitting an application for the competitive Disruptive Technologies Innovation Fund (hereafter "DTIF").
 In addition, it provides a general overview of the applicable assessment process.

-Applicants are strongly recommended to familiarise themselves fully with the rules of the scheme set out here.
+Applicants are strongly recommended to familiarise themselves fully with the rules of the Fund set out here.
 Applicants should also consider carefully any related content published on the DTIF webpage (www.enterprise.gov.ie/DTIF) before completing and submitting applications.
+It is also strongly recommended that anyone interested in this call should attend the webinar for applicants which will be held on 4 April 2023 - see section 3 below - and familiarise themselves with the Q&A material which will be published on the Department website afterwards.